 A Brief History

 On May 18, 1926, the most famous radio evangelist in the country disappeared from a public beach, and no one noticed.
 For 5 weeks there was no sign of her until she staggered out of the desert in Mexico, with the real story of what happened a mystery.
 Every so often people or things disappear.
 A jet liner, a ship, an entire colony, anything is fair game when it comes to mysterious disappearances.
 Here are 10 of the intriguing ones.
 Which ones would you add to the list?
 (Please, the disappearance of your car keys does not count.)
-Do we need a sequel?

 10. Martin Borman, 1945.